-A Chicagoland native, cellist Jessie Reagen Mann is based in New York City and involved with a variety of musical projects.
+A Chicagoland native, cellist Jessie Reagen Mann is based in New York City.
 In May 2010, Jessie received the Outstanding Musical Achievement Award from the Max Reger Foundation of America.
-Later that month, she joined Beyonce at the White House state dinner honoring Mexican President Felipe Calderon and First Lady Margarita Zavala.
 Jessie can often be heard in various Broadway musicals, and has recently performed with Jay-Z, Alicia Keys, Nas, Yeah Yeah Yeahs, Adele, William Joseph, tap dancer Savion Glover, Natalie Merchant, Anat Cohen, Mike Errico and Artemis Chamber Players among other rising stars and singer/songwriters.

-In addition to performing, Jessie created and curates a salon style world and classical music series in the East Village known as “6th Street Sundays.”
+In addition to performing, Jessie created and curates a salon style world and classical music series called“6th Street Sundays.”
 This series was started in 2009 and prides itself on affordable concert tickets that include a workshop or master class before each performance.

-This past season Jessie composed her first original piece for "Hourglass" choreographed by the Carolyn Dorfman Dance Company.
+Jessie recently composed her first original piece for "Hourglass" choreographed by the Carolyn Dorfman Dance Company.
 Her collaboration with fellow BIMA faculty Mica Bernas will be performed at BIMA this summer.

 Jessie has recorded for Naxos American Classics, RCA Black Seal, Red Ink, Roc-A-Fella, Bridge, Domino and Manifest Spirit Records as well as the Pioneers for a Cure project.
 Commonly seen on TV, Jessie has made appearances on Gossip Girls, SNL, TRL, The View, Late Show with David Letterman, Good Morning America, Today Show, Soundstage, Rockefeller Center Tree Lighting and the Martha Stewart Show.